Anindita123-code/Milestone3_Data_Centric/README.md

 #### User Profile Page
 * I login successfully as a valid user, I am routed to the profile page.
     - I can see a welcome message and the last login date and time
+    - I can see a short description telling me what I can do here.
     - I can see the list of books that are available in the website
     - I can see a cover picture of each book with the book_name and a "Check Reviews.." link, on occasion when the cover picture is not displayed, a placeholder text for the Book Image is displayed.
     - I can click on the three vertical dots at the end of the book name and the card shows details of the book (short description, Genre / book category & author name)